brottman/dotfiles/Ideas.md

 Implement the creation of virtual machines in the manage script.
-Ask various questions to help determine the configuration:
+Ask various questions by having the user select options with the arrow keys to help determine the configuration:

 1, VM type:
     - QEMU/KVM via libvirt (recommended, already configured)